robins-b/Project-3/readme.md

 ## What I learned from this project
 - I have learnt the importance of object-fit element from this project.
-- It took me 3 hours to finish this project.

 ## Time taken
 - It took me 3 hours to finish this project.